nortikin/sverchok/docs/nodes/curve/adaptive_plot.rst

    * Having greater length;
    * Having bigger curvature value.

    Number of points to be added into each subdivision is calcluated proportionally to this "subdivision factor".
-   These additional points can be distributed either evenly, or randomly.
+   These additional points can be distributed either evenly (in terms of curve's T parameter), or randomly.

 * Then all resulting points are connected to make a curve-like mesh object.